Makassar: Names and etymology

-The name Makassar was long spelled Macassar in English and many other European languages, although the Portuguese spelled it Macáçar during their presence there in the 17th century.
+The name Makassar was long spelled Macassar in English and many other European languages, whereas the Portuguese spelled it Macáçar during their presence there in the 17th century.

 The Dutch spelled the name both Makasser and Makassar during their rule over the city as part of the Dutch East Indies.
-With the independence following World War II, the Indonesians kept the Dutch spelling of Makassar with a double 's', despite the fact that the Indonesian language does not have geminate consonants (although the Makassar and Bugis languages do).
+With the independence following World War II, the Indonesians kept the Dutch spelling of Makassar with a double 's', despite the fact that the Indonesian language does not have geminate consonants (although the Makassar and Bugis languages do have them, neither has such geminate -ss- in their names for this city).

 On 1 September 1971, the city was renamed after a variant of the pre-colonial name of the city's Fort Rotterdam, Ujung Pandang (Makassarese: Jumpandang).

 The action was taken at the time Makassar was expanding from its original 21 km^{2} to encompass neighbouring regions to de-emphasise the ethnic connotations of the name, enlarged to its present area.
 Ujung Pandang remained locally unpopular and, on 13 October 1999, the name reverted to Makassar under President B. J. Habibie, himself a native of South Sulawesi.

 In the local language, the city is known as Mangkasara′, written ᨆᨀᨔᨑ in the Lontara script traditionally used to write Makassarese as well as Buginese, which is also widely spoken in the city.

 The adjective form of the city's name and the eponymous ethnic group has varied over time.
 In English, Macassarese, Makassarese, and Macassan have all been used, although the latter is usually used in the historical context of trepangers in northern Australia (the Macassan contact with Australia) and may include people not from Makassar.
 More recently, forms such as Makasarese and simply Makasar (both with a single 's') have appeared.